HarishDubbaka/Docker-k8s/Day19/Readme.md

 By default, every Kubernetes cluster has a default namespace for resources that don’t specify one.
 Other system namespaces like kube-system and kube-public are used for Kubernetes components and shared information.
-Namespaces are not needed for small clusters but become essential in large-scale deployments where organizing resources efficiently is a priority

 ---